custom-cards/spotify-card/README.md

 ```
   cards:
     - type: 'custom:spotify-card'
+      account: <optional> which account to use for spotcast.
+Defaults to "default"
       height: <optional pixels height for the playlist element.
 If content is larger scrolling will be enabled>
       limit: <optional number of playlists to retrieve (default 10)>
       device: <optional name of a device to pre-select>